Biomapper/PythonFilter/README.md

-# PythonFilter
-Image color filtering with Python
+# Python scripts written by Matt and Brandon